trusona/trusona-mobile-sdk-android/README.md

         //
         // The following code returns a full screen dialog that uses the my_trusonafication_layout
         // xml file:

         Dialog dialog = new Dialog(context, android.R.style.Theme_Black_NoTitleBar_Fullscreen);

         dialog.requestWindowFeature(Window.FEATURE_NO_TITLE);
         dialog.setContentView(R.layout.my_trusonafication_layout);

          // Note: Do not call the show method of the dialog instance.
 The SDK will do that
         // at the appropriate moment.
         return dialog; // or null
     }

     @Override
-    void onFailedDependency() {
-        // Update this method to handle the case of when a required dependency to process
-        // an IN_PROGRESS trusonafication fails, for instance if the trusonafication requires
-        // scanning an identity document, but the user has not registered one yet.
+    public boolean usesCustomDLScanner() {
+        // In order to let the sdk known if a custom Driver license scanner is used return true;
     }

-    @Nullable
     @Override
-    Fragment prepare(Trusonafication trusonafication) {
+    Fragment getCustomDLScanner(Trusonafication trusonafication) {
         // Update this method to return an instance of the Fragment onto which you want to
         // load the identity document scanner or null if your application does not require
         // identity document scanning.
 The Fragment must be loaded by the FragmentManager